Mary and Geraldine Peppin: Post war

 After the war the piano duo partnership continued with great critical success.
 Pianist and contemporary James Gibb said of them: "Their ensemble was as near perfection as I have ever heard in duo-playing".
 Their repertoire included all the great two-piano works, such as Mozart's D major Sonata, the Brahms F minor Sonata and Debussy's En blanc et noir.
 But they also championed works by contemporary British composers, including Stanley Bate's Three Pieces for Two Pianos, Arnold Cooke's Sonata for Two Pianos, Peter Racine Fricker's Concertante for Three Pianos (with additional pianist Kyla Greenbaum), Constant Lambert's Trois Pieces Negres and Humphrey Searle's Gold Coast Customs, the latter two at the same concert on 17 May 1949, held at BBC Broadcasting House.

 The sisters also knew and worked with the composers Alan Bush, Alan Rawsthorne, Bernard Stevens, John Sykes and Phyllis Tate.
 Bernard Stevens wrote two works for the duo: Introduction and Allegro (which they premiered in 1957) and A Birthday Song (1963), with its theme derived from their names.
 Stevens also wrote his Elegiac Fugue on the name 'Geraldine' (1981) in memory of Geraldine.
 In 1959 the sisters performed the Hungarian composer Pál Járdányi's Sonata for Two Pianos (1942) in its first UK and broadcast performance.

 From the early 1960s, the sisters both joined the staff at the Guildhall School of Music, teaching piano.
 Their pupils included Elizabeth Dunn and John E. Keane (Geraldine), and Simon Kent (Mary) among many others.
-They were both living in Pebmarsh, Essex towards the end of their lives.
+They were both living close to each other in Pebmarsh, Essex towards the end of their lives.
 Geraldine died in December 1980 and Mary nine years later in August 1989.
 They left no significant recordings, and broadcasting archives have not survived.